-- 1) Experimental results using all features - a) Classification performance
+1) Experimental results using all features

+a) Classification performance

-Figure 2 is the average of the F-values of classifiers for each seismic source.
-The vertical axis and the horizontal axis show seismic sources, each value is a score of the average of F-value of classifier.
-In Figure 2, the highest classification performance is 0.96 and it is observed in multiple pairs of seismic sources.
+Figure 3 is the average of the F-measures of classifiers for each seismic source.
+F-measure is the harmonic mean of precision and recall in statistical analysis.
+The vertical axis and the horizontal axis show seismic sources, each value is a score of the average of F-measure of classifier.
+In Figure 3, the highest classification performance is 0.96 and it is observed in multiple pairs of seismic sources.
 Also, the lowest classification performance is 0.54 as of classifier between A9 and A25.
-Figure 2 shows that some classification is difficult depending on combinations of seismic sources.
+Figure 3 shows that some classification is difficult depending on combinations of seismic sources.
 Also, the number of classifiers with 0.9 or higher as classification performance is 20, about 17% of the total number of the classifiers.
 The number of classifiers with 0.8 or more and less than 0.9 is 60, 50% of the total.
 The number of classifiers with performance below 0.6 is only one.
 Most of the classifiers show high classification performance and show that the positional relationships of the planets are effective for the seismic source classification of the deep moonquakes.